briandeoliveiraa/SpareMe/README.md

 ## 🧩 Customization

-Spare Me! includes an option (accessible from the popup) to enable/disable custom paste functionality.
+Spare Me! includes an option (accessible from the popup) to enable or disable custom paste functionality.
 When disabled, the standard copy-paste behavior is restored.
 Additionally, you can delete, edit, and reorder items in your queue.

 ## 🔐 Privacy
 Spare Me! is built with user privacy in mind: